Occupational health

 Why would my manager refer me to Occupational Health?

 Your manager may refer you to the occupational health team because of concerns around your health and work.
-For example, if you have had several episodes of sickness absence over a period of a few months, or because you are currently off sick or you may be at work but either you or your manager has concerns about your fitness for aspects of your role.
+For example, if you have had several episodes of sickness absence over a period of a few months or because you are currently off sick, or, you may be at work but either you or your manager has concerns about your fitness for aspects of your role.

 -